 The heat and humidity of Chennai can at times dilute the fact that it is a beautiful and historic city.
-But if you keep your mind open to experiences, the blistering sun will be enveloped by the rich cultural background, and the large heartedness of people who call Chennai their home.
+But if you keep your mind open to experiences, recipe the blistering sun will be enveloped by the rich cultural background, no rx and the large heartedness of people who call Chennai their home.
 The cultural capital of India was established by the British during 17th century and this historical past is evident from some of the famous architecture in the city.
-If you are planning a visit to Chennai or are a new resident here, make sure that you visit the following places :
+If you are planning a visit to Chennai or are a new resident here, find make sure that you visit the following places :

 Semmozhi Poonga offers a great escape from the scorching sun, and it is a visual delight to your eyes.
 Located in the heart of the city, the park offers scenic landscapes and lush gardens.
 The well-maintained gardens have varieties of trees and plants from all parts of the world.

 Marina Beach is the instant choice for everyone who visits Chennai.
 This is the second longest beach in the world.
 The large expanse of golden sand allows for a great walk along the seashore.
 Sunrise and sunset views are picturesque in this perfect setting.